Creton-Lab/Creton-Lab/README.md

 # Creton-Lab
-Home page for the Creton lab's projects and implementations.
+Home page for the Creton lab's protocols.